 - Examine lighting and appliances: Identify older incandescent bulbs and outdated appliances that consume excess energy.

-Sealing Air Leaks and Improving Insulation
+Sealing Air Leaks and Adding Insulation

 One of the most cost-effective ways to reduce heat loss in an old home is by sealing air leaks and adding insulation.
 The U.S. Environmental Protection Agency (EPA) estimates that homeowners can save an average of 15% on heating and cooling costs by air sealing their homes and adding insulation in attics, floors over crawl spaces, and accessible basement rim joists.

-- External walls
+- Outside walls

-- Basement walls and crawl spaces
+- Basement walls and crawlspaces

 - Around pipes and ducts

-- Floors over unheated spaces
+- Floors above unheated spaces

 How to Seal Air Leaks in an Old House